 |Year 11||3||As Year 9|

-Alongside PE on the curriculum, there are extensive opportunities for students to explore new sports through the large numbers of clubs on offer each season.
+Alongside PE on the curriculum, there are extensive opportunities for pupils to explore new sports through the large numbers of clubs on offer each season.
 These include:

 - Badminton Club